korreman/sway-overfocus/README.md

 Copy the binary (located in `./target/release` when building) to a location in your `$PATH`, fx. `~/.local/bin`.
-Then insert/replace keybinds to run `exec "sway-overfocus..."` commands in your sway configuration.
+Then insert/replace keybinds to run `exec sway-overfocus ...` commands in your sway configuration.

 See the [usage](usage.md) page for details on constructing focus commands.